 Studio units punish clutter.
 Use a proper bed, compact sofa or lounge chair, foldable or narrow dining table, smart storage and light curtains.
 A small unit should feel easy to move through.
 If furniture blocks the path between bed, bathroom, kitchen and door, the tenant will feel the unit is smaller than the listing suggests.

 One-bedroom units can support a stronger work-from-home setup.
 A small desk, proper chair, good lighting and quiet layout may matter more than decorative pieces.
-Two-bedroom units should consider housemates or young families.
-That means durable dining, enough wardrobe space and furniture that can survive heavier daily use.
+Two-bedroom units should consider housemates or young families - durable dining, enough wardrobe space and furniture that survives heavier daily use.

 For larger condos, landlords should resist filling space just because it exists.
 Empty space can be a feature when it gives tenants flexibility.
 The right furnishing plan supports the likely tenant profile without locking the unit into one narrow taste.